MaanooAk/DownloaderM/README.md

 * Pause/Resume downloading
 * HTTP Redirects

+### Multiple connections
+Splits the file to be downloaded in multiple parts and opens one connection for each of them.
+All connections write parallel to the same file.

 ### Multiple buffering
 If number of buffers is set to greater than 1 then each connection uses a multiple buffering logic.
 While one thread downloads data to one buffer, another thread writes data to the disk from an other buffer.